 Most countries in Latin America and the Caribbean are struggling to escape what economists label “the middle income trap.”
 While much if not all of the region has emerged from low income status, neither growth nor productivity has increased sufficiently to enable Latin America to narrow the gap separating it from the world’s most developed economies.
 And while income inequality has diminished across much of the region in recent years, social vulnerability remains widespread and institutional weaknesses continue to plague efforts to achieve equitable development.

 Many factors lead to the middle income trap, but three are especially crucial:

 1) a slowdown in growth due to an inability to achieve continuous improvements in competitiveness and productivity;

 2) the poor quality of education and the slow transfer of knowledge and innovative ideas; and

 3) excessive inequality and lack of social protection.

-To illuminate how Latin America and the Caribbean might transcend these challenges, CLALS has partnered with the Corporación de Estudios para Latinoamérica (CIEPLAN) to analyze Latin America’s paths toward escaping the middle income gap.
-With support from the Inter-American Development Bank (IDB), CLALS and CIEPLAN have generated a series of studies that address productivity and innovation, on the one hand, and social inclusion, on the other.
-The research also seeks to identify lessons to be derived from experiences within the region and in East Asia, where the middle income trap has largely been avoided.
+To illuminate how Latin America and the Caribbean might transcend these challenges, CLALS partnered with the Corporación de Estudios para Latinoamérica (CIEPLAN) to analyze Latin America’s paths toward escaping the middle income gap.
+With support from the Inter-American Development Bank (IDB), CLALS and CIEPLAN generated a series of studies that address productivity and innovation, on the one hand, and social inclusion, on the other.
+The research also sought to identify lessons to be derived from experiences within the region and in East Asia, where the middle income trap has largely been avoided.

 An English version of Foxley's contribution, entitled "Groundwork for Inclusive Development: Responses to Emergent Challenges for Latin American and Caribbean Economies," is available as part of the CLALS Working Papers Series.
 The full-text paper is available here.